Course Calendar

 Students in grade 11 and 12 should choose courses based on their abilities and future goals.
 Transfers between university and college preparation courses will be done in consultation with teachers, students, and parents or guardians.

-Student Services consults students in February regarding class choices for the following school year.
-Students and parents receive this information to make appropriate choices as they look ahead to post-secondary options.
-Once choices are made, it is normal and expected that the schedule will not change.
+In February, Student Services presents students with class choices for the following school year.
+Students and parents receive information to make appropriate choices to successfully complete diploma requirements and look ahead to post-secondary options.
+Course selection is completed in each student’s myBlueprint account.

-In exceptional cases, students and parents can request a change to a schedule before the semester begins or shortly thereafter.
-Reasons to suggest a change include:
+Students and parents can request a change to their schedule before the semester begins or shortly thereafter.
+Reasons to request a change, could include:

-• Student creates a balanced schedule to benefit learning needs.
+• Student requests a balanced schedule to benefit learning needs

-In considering course changes, the focus is on creating a schedule that best benefits the learning needs of the student as he or she prepares for next educational steps.
+In considering course changes, the focus is on creating a schedule that best benefits the learning needs of the student as they prepare for next educational steps.
 Students may not change schedules in order to have a different teacher or to take a course with a friend.
-In exceptional situations when a course change is warranted, it will be done within the first two weeks of a semester.

 Continue Reading